-on the Mekong river a 3,600 m3/day water treatment plant (WTP) with a water intake and riverbank protection located at Thadan village;
+On the Mekong river a 3,600 m3/day water treatment plant (WTP) with a water intake and riverbank protection located at Thadan village;

 - The WTP located near the district center will include pre-sedimentation, flocculation, sedimentation, rapid gravity filtration, a backwash tank and chlorination facilities, 200 m3 clear water reservoir, detention ponds, plant office, workshop, store and a small water testing laboratory.
+These facilities are all designed to ensure high quality water and to protect public health.
+This is designed to reduce environmental and social risk.
 The distribution and reticulation network will include about 60 km of pipelines, and 50mm rider mains in population centers.
-A branch Nam Papa (BNP) office will be constructed in the district center: - a raw water transmission main line supply to 400 m3/day elevated reservoir at Phoumachedy village;
+A branch Nam Papa (BNP) office will be constructed in the district center; - A raw water transmission main line supply to 400 m3/day elevated reservoir at Phoumachedy village;

-a lift transmission pumping station with 260 m3 clear water tank at Mouangkay village to supply the treated water to the distribution network for the 39 core villages in 8 village clusters in Sayphouthong District Town; and
+A lift transmission pumping station with 260 m3 clear water tank at Mouangkay village to supply the treated water to the distribution network for the 39 core villages in 8 village clusters in Sayphouthong District Town; and

 Equipment for operation and maintenance (O&M) of the water supply systems will be procured for the Sayphouthong branch Nam Papa (BNP), including basic tools, laboratory equipment and office equipment.
 Households that apply to connect during the construction period will not be required to pay any up-front connection charges.
-This measure will assist poor and low income groups to participate in the piped water supply system, encourage new connections and enhance PNP financial sustainability.
+This measure will assist poor and low-income groups to participate in the piped water supply system, encourage new connections and enhance PNP financial sustainability.
 Marketing and awareness campaigns will inform communities about the Project's connections policies and the benefits of connecting to PNP piped water supply.

-Project Implementation Assistance (PIA): will provide consulting services and training to assist the provincial project coordination unit (PCU) each District project implementation unit (PIU) to implement the project.
-It will also enhance the capacities of PIUs, and village water and sanitation units (WATSANs) to implement and monitor the project.
+The Provincial Execution Unit will implement the project.
+It will also enhance the capacities of village water and sanitation units (WATSANs) to implement and monitor the project.

-Capacity Development for O&M: will help to develop more efficient systems in the town to manage urban services in a sustainable manner, by building the capacities of the provincial and branch Nam Papa (BNP) and district PWT.
+Capacity Development for O&M: will help to develop more efficient systems in the town to manage urban services in a sustainable manner, by building the capacities of the provincial and branch NPSE and district Department of Public Works and Transport.
 It will also provide support to village water and sanitation units (WATSANs) and communities to enhance their capacities to operate and maintain village infrastructure and their on-site water and sanitation facilities.